vyai-tran/arduino-robot-projects/Day02/Reflection.md

-# Day 02 Reflection: From 3D Design to Physical Construction
+# Stage 02 Reflection: From 3D Design to Physical Construction

 ## 1. Objective
 The goal for today was to translate the 3D Tinkercad model into a physical prototype using cardboard, focusing on mechanical stability and the integration of the servo motor.